What To Do Before Help Arrives

 If a patient is complaining of:

-Chest pain – Place the patient in the position in which they are most comfortable.
-If the patient is an adult and has never had an allergic reaction to aspirin, have them take aspirin.
+Chest pain: Place the patient in the position in which they are most comfortable.
+If the patient is an adult and has never been allergic to aspirin, have them take it.
 Try to keep the patient calm.

-Choking – If the patient cannot cough, breathe or speak begin the Heimlich maneuver if you are trained to do so.
-If the patient is able to cough, breath or speak do not strike them on the back.
+Choking: If the patient cannot cough, breathe, or speak, begin the Heimlich maneuver if you are trained.
+If the patient can cough, breathe, or speak, do not strike them on the back.

-Drowning – If the patient is not breathing, begin the steps of CPR if you are trained to do so or if you are being guided by an emergency medical dispatcher.
+Drowning: If the patient is not breathing, begin the steps of CPR if you are trained to do so or if an emergency medical dispatcher is guiding you.

-Electric Shock – Disconnect the electrical source if it is safe to do so.
-If the patient is not breathing, begin the steps of CPR if you are trained to do so or if you are being guided by an emergency medical dispatcher.
+Electric Shock: Disconnect the electrical source if it is safe.
+If the patient is not breathing, begin the steps of CPR if you are trained to do so or if an emergency medical dispatcher is guiding you.

-Fainting – Lie patient flat on his/her back with feet elevated if this position is comfortable for the patient.
+Fainting: Lie the patient flat on their back with feet elevated if this position is comfortable for the patient.

-Exposure to cold (possible frostbite) – Slowly warm the patient by immersing in tepid (not hot) water.
+Exposure to cold (possible frostbite): Slowly warm the patient by immersing them in tepid (not hot) water.
 Give warm, decaffeinated drinks.

-Fall – Keep the patient as still as possible.
-Instruct the patient not to move his/her head or neck.
+Fall: Keep the patient as still as possible.
+Instruct the patient not to move their head or neck.

-Vehicle collision – Keep any injured patient as still as possible.
-Do not move patients from vehicle unless they are in danger.
+Vehicle collision: Keep any injured patient as still as possible.
+Do not move patients from the vehicle unless they are in danger.

-Nosebleed – Keep head tilted forward.
-Consider applying a cold compress to nose or the back of the patient’s neck.
+Nosebleed: Keep the person's head tilted forward.
+Consider applying a cold compress to the nose or the back of the patient's neck.

 * These instructions are intended to be general guidelines only.
 Always follow your doctor’s orders first.
 You may also receive instructions from the dispatcher when you call for an ambulance.